-The program may decide to accept up to 12 University Special student credits as fulfillment of the minimum graduate residence, graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).
-UW-Madison coursework taken as a University Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken at the 700 level or above.
+The program may decide to accept up to 15 UW-Madison Special student credits as fulfillment of the minimum graduate residence, graduate degree, or minor credit requirements on occasion as an exception (on a case-by-case basis).

+UW-Madison coursework taken as a Special student would not be allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above as part of a Capstone Certificate.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.